grassrootseconomics/org-website/content/Blog/measure-dignity.md

-Title: Measuring Dignity
+Title: How do you measure dignity?
 Author: Shaila Agha
 Date: January 29 2022
 Modified: January 29 2022
 Slug: measure-dignity
-Summary: How do you measure dignity?
+Summary: "[Sarafu] gives us our confidence back, because now you have dignity in your community.
+You can walk into a shop and no longer have to cower and beg the shopkeeper to give you credit."

 Tags: dignity, desertification, impact, trust